© Ben Lagden

 Head out on an outdoor adventure to conquer these top Dorset viewpoints, picked by the team at...

-As Dorset is blessed with both countryside and coastal habitats, there are lots of opportunities for...
+Being blessed with both countryside and coastal habitats, Dorset has lots of places to watch...